 The United States and Minnesota Constitution give us as citizens certain rights, including the right to not have our homes or vehicles searched without a valid reason and to not be pulled over in our vehicles or arrested without a valid reason.

 If there is proof that the police violate an individual’s rights by entering their house, stopping them or arresting them without just cause, the criminal charges against the person will generally be dismissed.

-We have 17 years of experience defending the following kinds of charges:
+We have over 20 years of combined experience defending the following kinds of charges: